madebydavid/wizzie-ctf/README.md

 # Wizzie Wizzie CTF

 ### This is a small set of security challenges.
-The goal of each is to get the contents of the `flag.txt` file
+The goal of each is to get the contents of the `flag.txt` file.

+When run on linux and setup correctly, the player will not be able to access the `flat.txt` files and will need to read the code from each challenge to successfully solve.

 ## Setup